 Karak Chai Ingredients

-Initially, Karak Chai is a delicious spiced drink from South Asia.
+Initially, Karak Chai is a delicious spiced milk tea from South Asia.
 It’s now a fan favorite in the Middle East.
-Perfect for the cold, for breakfast, or even a late-night chai drink.
+Perfect for cold days, breakfast, or even a late-night chai drink.
 Let’s learn how to make it at home.
-Now, if you want it to stay Karak Chai, add 1-2 spices only.
-If you want Masala Chai, add as many spices as you’d like.
-These are the ones I recommend.

 Evaporated milk: It gives karak tea a rich texture.